 When 8878 reaches 200 Chic Points, she will be in the Style Council!

 I have the same issue with work.
 Lately I’ve just started not caring and it seems to be working out just fine.
 I do get lots of inspiration for workwear from the people on here and in the fashion blogging community though!posted over 5 years ago

 Hahaha I just wrote an entry about this and posted my boring non chic but work safe uniform.
-Yes there are people that dress very nicely for work, but I work in a very small office full of guys, so they could careless what I wear as long as its appropriate, ie not sweats.posted about 5 years ago
+Yes there are people that dress very nicely for work, but I work in a very small office full of guys, so they could careless what I wear as long as its appropriate, ie not sweats.posted over 5 years ago

 For work I load up on the classic button up shirts…I like Express’s work shirts and bought every single color.
 I also invest in nice dress pants and pencil skirts (black, gray, and navy).
 Blazers are worth the extra buck as well.
 I bought a pair of black stiletto pumps from Nine West that match everything so I wear them alot to the office.
-I like to have fun with work clothes though…my current muse is Joan from Mad Men…but gotta tone down the “vixen” look…gotta make it work appropriate.posted about 5 years ago
+I like to have fun with work clothes though…my current muse is Joan from Mad Men…but gotta tone down the “vixen” look…gotta make it work appropriate.posted over 5 years ago

 I’m lucky, I don’t really have to think out what I can wear to work.
 At one job I have a company uniform and at the other job I’m allowed to wear whatever I want.
-I could even go to that job in a tank, hotpants and flip flops if I wanted.posted about 5 years ago
+I could even go to that job in a tank, hotpants and flip flops if I wanted.posted over 5 years ago

 I find it difficult, but my job can be quite messy so I don’t like to wear nice clothes in case they get ruined.
-It’s generally just jeans and a plain top, but it gets really boring.posted about 5 years ago
+It’s generally just jeans and a plain top, but it gets really boring.posted over 5 years ago